![]() |

 Supply & Demand

-Your ability to negotiate an initial or renewal IT contract rate is influence by several factors, including:
+Your ability to negotiate an initial or renewal IT contract rate is influenced by several factors, including:

 - The state of the contracting market